When thinking about your upcoming travels, we really hope you consider these cheapest countries to visit in mind.

 - Cruise off the coast of Hoi An to the picturesque Cham Islands

-Don’t Miss: Just to the northeast of the famous Halong Bay, you’ll find the equally mesmerizing, less-crowded alternative of Bai Tu Long Bay.
+- Just to the northeast of the famous Halong Bay, explore the equally mesmerizing, less-crowded alternative of Bai Tu Long Bay

 Vietnam has some of the cheapest and tastiest street food in Southeast Asia, with many meals only costing you $2-$3.
 Also, long-distance travel via bus or train provides incredible value.